MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ### Create a new permission type for websites

 Websites that were already given permission to send notifications in a `"default"` scenario shouldn't automatically be allowed to customize notifications or play a ringtone.
-Therefore one option would be to create a new type of permission for that scenario called "Ringing notifications".
+Therefore, one option would be to create a new type of permission for that scenario called "Ringing notifications".
 In this case, if the website "xyz.com" asks for permission to send calling notifications, a prompt with the following text should popup

 **xyz.com wants to**
 [icon] Send you ringing notifications